dbutz/SchoolSite-Pro-Docs/dataValidation/dataValidator.md

 # Using the Data Validator
-## SchoolSite Data Validation for SchoolSite Redistricting, SchoolSite Projections, and SchoolSite Locator
+## SchoolSite Pro Data Validation for SchoolSite Pro Redistricting, SchoolSite Pro Projections, and SchoolSite Locator
-The SchoolSite Data Validator checks your GIS data for compatibility with SchoolSite extensions.
+The SchoolSite Pro Data Validator checks your GIS data for compatibility with SchoolSite extensions.

-You can access the Data Validator through the SchoolSite toolbar.
-To open the SchoolSite toolbar, go to Customize > Toolbars > SchoolSite Toolbar.
+You can access the Data Validator through the SchoolSite Pro toolbar.
+To open the SchoolSite Pro toolbar, go to Customize > Toolbars > SchoolSite Pro Toolbar.

 Depending on your needs, you can choose from three different Data Validators to check your data:

-1. SchoolSite Redistricting Validation Tool
+1. SchoolSite Pro Redistricting Validation Tool
-2. SchoolSite Projections Validation Tool
+2. SchoolSite Pro Projections Validation Tool
-3. SchoolSite Locator Validation Tool
+3. SchoolSite Pro Locator Validation Tool

 Click on the desired Data Validator and it will open.